 Learning & Teaching

-Each 20 credits is equivalent to 240 learning hours (80 typically are taught and 160 are directed study or independent study).
+Each 20-credit module is equivalent to 240 learning hours (80 typically are taught and 160 are directed study or independent study).

-Dedicated studio space.
-Cardiff School of Art and Design offers an extensive range of spaces, workshops and equipment, creating a vibrant and creative learning environment, within a new purpose designed building and a fully renovated extension.
+Facilities: Dedicated studio space.
+Cardiff School of Art and Design offers an extensive range of spaces, workshops and equipment, creating a vibrant and creative learning environment.
 Workshop and technical facilities include a foundry; and access to other workshops across the full range of Art and Design disciplines.
-Membership of the Fablab is included in the indicative coursework costs below.
 Cardiff School of Art and Design has a wide range of tools and equipment for use by students; necessary workshop training in their use includes access to materials used as part of timetabled workshop inductions.
 You also have access to and use of recycled materials within workshop areas.

 For each module, assessment is as follows:

-6000 word equivalent assignment.
+6000-word equivalent assignment, including a 1000-word reflective blog (pass / fail).
 This will normally be a written assignment.

-6000 word equivalent.
+6000-word equivalent, including a 1000-word reflective blog (pass / fail).
 This module may be linked with others in order to provide a design project vehicle.
-In any case it will involve practical exercises and a proportion if not all of the assignment may be awarded for written or presentation work.
+It will involve practical exercises and a proportion if not all of the assignment may be awarded for written or presentation work.

-6000 word equivalent.
-A 3000 word (maximum) report reflecting on the student’s experience within the professional working environment.
+A 3000-word (maximum) report reflecting on the student’s experience within the professional working environment.
 A reflective placement Logbook (or Blog equivalent) recording critical reflections on events, activities and experiences.
 Important Note: Because of the difficulties of assessment in the workplace and the potential for disparity of treatment, this module is not awarded a mark other than “Pass” or “Fail”.